 Procedures > Sedation Options

 At Rochester Endodontics, we understand that most people have some form of dental anxiety.
-We are pleased to offer multiple sedation options to make you more comfortable during your procedure.
-If you are fearful of dental treatment or simply want a more relaxing experience, dental sedation may be an excellent option for you.
+We are pleased to offer multiple endodontist sedation options to make you more comfortable during your procedure.
+If you are fearful of dental treatments or simply want a more relaxing experience, endodontic sedation may be an excellent option for you.

 While not every patient will require sedation, it can be beneficial for many.
 Choosing to have dental sedation for your upcoming treatment can allow you to:

-- Calm nerves or anxiety related to dental treatment
+- Calm nerves or anxiety related to your treatment

 - Accomplish multiple procedures at one appointment

 Our dental office in Rochester provides multiple levels of sedation depending on your unique needs and concerns, each with specific advantages.
 At your evaluation, we will discuss the level of sedation recommended based on your treatment, procedure length, and comfort level.